National Flood Insurance Program

-The last reauthorization of NFIP, in 2012, gave us the infamous “Biggert-Waters” reforms (BW), which raised premiums significantly and phased out coverage for many.
-We saw specific examples of premiums increasing 10x under the Biggert Water reforms.
+The last reauthorization of NFIP in 2012 introduced the “Biggert-Waters” reforms (BW), which raised premiums significantly and phased out coverage for many.
+Monroe County saw specific examples of premiums increasing 10 times under the BW reforms.

-Although BW passed in 2012, it was quickly repealed and replaced with the Homeowner Flood Insurance Affordability Act (“HFIAA”) in 2014.
-This Act reversed the most harmful provisions of BW, and put in place a glide path for gradual premium increases.
+The reform was repealed and replaced with the Homeowner Flood Insurance Affordability Act (HFIAA) in 2014.
+This Act reversed the most harmful provisions of BW and put in place a glide path for gradual premium increases.
 Notwithstanding HFIAA’s reprieve, policyholders will continue to absorb year-over-year premium increases with certain subsidized risk classifications exposed to continuous increases until premiums reach a rate NIFP determines to be actuarially-based.

-If NFIP implements rate increases at the top of the glide path (18%), affordability will rapidly become a substantial concern.
-HFIAA also did not protect business property and second homes, which face 25 percent year-over-year premium increases.
+If NFIP implements rate increases at the top of the glide path (18 percent), affordability will rapidly become a substantial concern.
+HFIAA also did not protect business property and second homes, which face a 25 percent year-over-year premium increases.

 It is critically important during the current reauthorization that we stay actively engaged in the legislative process, closely monitoring congressional activity and proposed legislative changes - and advocating for preserving affordable premiums and protecting the program.